apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 #### Snippet

 You can attach [ATS lua script](https://docs.trafficserver.apache.org/en/9.2.x/admin-guide/plugins/lua.en.html) to an ingress object and ATS will execute it for requests matching the routing rules defined in the ingress object.
+This can be enabled by providing an environment variable called `SNIPPET` in the deployment.

 #### Ingress Class